Sanchitshrma/Wanderlust/README.md

    - RESTful APIs facilitate communication between the frontend and backend, enabling secure data transfer.
    - Tools like EJS or similar templating engines may be used for rendering dynamic content.

-This tech stack ensures that Wanderlust is robust, user-friendly, and capable of handling real-world scalability requirements for hosting and travel booking functionalities.
+This tech stack ensures that NomadNest is robust, user-friendly, and capable of handling real-world scalability requirements for hosting and travel booking functionalities.